WISVCH/chipcie-website/content/resources.md

 If you are afraid that you solution runs within the time limit, you can generate a maximum input test case and measure the runtime on your machine with the [`time`](https://www.man7.org/linux/man-pages/man1/time.1.html) command.

-The organisation of a contest tries to make the machines for judging and contestants equal, but this is not always the case.
+The organization of a contest tries to make the machines for judging and contestants equal, but this is not always the case.
 Therefore, the timing on your machine is no guarantee for the timing on the judge host.

 ## More advice from the jury